-This preliminary determination is made in accordance with section 703(b) of the Tariff Act of 1930, as amended (the Act).
-Commerce published the notice of initiation of this investigation on September 5, 2018.
+This preliminary determination is made in accordance with section 733(b) of the Tariff Act of 1930, as amended (the Act).
+We published the notice of initiation of this investigation on September 5, 2018.

-Subsequently, Commerce exercised its discretion to toll all deadlines affected by the partial federal government closure from December 22, 2018, through the resumption of operations on January 29, 2019.
+We exercised our discretion to toll all deadlines affected by the partial federal government closure from December 22, 2018, through the resumption of operations on January 29, 2019.

 For a complete description of the events that followed the initiation of this investigation, see the Preliminary Decision Memorandum.

-A list of topics discussed in the Preliminary Decision Memorandum is included as Appendix II to this notice.
+A list of topics included in the Preliminary Decision Memorandum is included as Appendix II to this notice.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
+ACCESS is available to registered users at https://access.trade.gov, and to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
-The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.
+The signed and the electronic versions of the Preliminary Decision Memorandum are identical in content.

 Scope of the Investigation

-The products covered by this investigation are certain steel wheels from China.
+The products covered by this investigation are certain steel wheels 12 to 16.5 inches in diameter from China.
 For a complete description of the scope of this investigation, see Appendix I.

 Preliminary Affirmative Determination of Critical Circumstances

-Commerce preliminarily determines that the following estimated countervailable subsidy rates exist:
+Commerce preliminarily determines that the following estimated weighted-average dumping margins exist.

 Suspension of Liquidation

-Case briefs or other written comments may be submitted to the Assistant Secretary for Enforcement and Compliance no later than seven days after the date on which the last verification report is issued in this investigation.
-Rebuttal briefs, limited to Start Printed Page 5991issues raised in case briefs, may be submitted no later than five days after the deadline date for case briefs.
+Case briefs or other written comments may be submitted to the Assistant Secretary for Enforcement and Compliance no later than 30 days after the date of publication of the preliminary determination, unless the Secretary alters the time limit.
+Rebuttal briefs, limited to issues raised in case briefs, may be submitted no later than five days after the deadline date for case briefs.